 It is a requirement of bitstream conformance that, when inputPresentFlag[ i ] is equal to 0, nnpfc_input_pic_output_flag[ i ] shall be equal to 0.

-It was commented that the desire is to prohibit output of unavailable pictures.
+It was commented that the desire is to prohibit output of unavailable pictures that are before the first picture in the bitstream.
 The control of the pictures that are output is in the NNPFA SEI message.

 It was suggested that since a similar issue is addressed in the VVC interface text, it would be best to express this constraint there as well.

 BoG recommendation (BF / clarification of existing intent): Adopt approach 6)e, expressed in the VVC interface text.
-Revisit to confirm the text.
+This was agreed in the JVET plenary review of the first version of the BoG report to use the nnpfa_output_flag rather than the nnpfc_input_pic_output_flag in this modification.

 On NNPF purpose(s) determined by the application